lwx-amr/Identity-Federation/README.md

 # Identity-Federation
-A small example to authenticate GitHub actions with GCP using OIDC and  Google Identity Federation
+A small example to authenticate GitHub actions with GCP using Google Identity Federation